RefactoringGuru/refactoring-examples/interactive-en-after/java/inline-class.md

 …and finally the last getter of the phone number itself.

-This is a good time to compile and test, to make sure the code is still working correctly.
+Now is a good time to compile and test, to make sure the code is still working correctly.

 At this point, we need only to remove the <code>TelephoneNumber</code> class from the program.